-The lighthouse is a historic one, having first been lit in 1882 for the purpose of guiding ships through the passage between the Caribbean Sea and the beginning of the greater Atlantic Ocean.
+The lighthouse is historic, having first been lit in 1882 to guide ships through the passage between the Caribbean Sea and the beginning of the greater Atlantic Ocean.

-The Los Morrillos Lighthouse was automated in 1967 and is today on the National Register of Historic Places.
+The Los Morrillos Lighthouse was automated in 1967 and is on the National Register of Historic Places today.
 Historical or not, everyone can appreciate the beautiful vistas from its clifftop.

 The limestone plunges around 200 feet to the ocean below in a landscape that may remind you of the Algarve in Portugal.

 In the other direction, you’ll see beautiful white sand beaches and salt flats along the Puerto Rican countryside.
 Be sure to bring some shoes if you want to walk some short trails around the area.

 See Related: Best Mancation Destinations Around the World